apache/iotdb/docs/SystemDesign/DataQuery/LastQuery.md

         }
       }
     ```
 - Unsequential files are already ordered by `endtime` in descending order.
-We need to traverse all valid `TimeseriesMetadata` structures and keep updating the current Last timestamp, until `endtime` of any unsequential file is smaller.
+We need to traverse all valid `TimeseriesMetadata` structures and keep updating the current Last timestamp, until `endtime` of any unsequential file is smaller than this timestamp.
 It should be noted that when multiple `ChunkMetadata` have the same timestamp, we take the data in` ChunkMatadata` with the largest `version` value as the result of Last.

     ```
     long version = 0;